knative/serving/pkg/autoscaler/roadmap-2018.md

   2. *Make it light*
   3. *Make everything better*

-In 2018 we will focus on making autoscaling correct, fast and light.
-Not so much on making everything better which is a longer term endeavour.
+In 2018 we will focus primarily on making autoscaling correct, fast and light.

 ## Areas of Interest and Requirements